 Until the 100-400mm G Master above came around, the 70-300mm f/4.5-5.6 was the only way to shoot further than 200mm.
-In fact, it had the longest reach of any FE lens for a long while.
+In fact, it had the longest reach of any FE lens.
 Unfortunately, the image quality of this lens leaves us wanting.
-In particular, it tends to be sharp in the middle but softer toward the edges.
-It also will struggle in low light with a maximum aperture of f/4.5-5.6.
+In particular, it tends to be sharp in the middle but softer toward the edges, and will struggle in low light with a maximum aperture of f/4.5-5.6.
 On Sony full-frame cameras like the a7R III, it’s going to have trouble standing up to the resolution of the sensor.
-All in all, we like the Sony 70-300mm f/4.5-5.6 more for APS-C cameras (the focal length equivalent is a whopping 105-450mm), but less for full frame.
+All in all, we like the Sony 70-300mm f/4.5-5.6 more for APS-C cameras (the focal length equivalent is a whopping 105-450mm), but much less so for full frame.

 See the Sony 70-300mm f/4.5-5.6